 Penlties for drug trafficking offenses vary depending on the type and amount of drug involved, as well as the perpetrator’s history.
 Generally, however, drug trafficking is a felony offense punishable by imprisonment and/or a fine.
 Drug trafficking is classified as a felony of the first degree, second degree, or third degree depending on the amount of drugs involved.
 Sometimes, in the event that someone accused of drug trafficking can prove that they did not have the intent to distribute or deliver drugs, they may still be charged with the offense of possession of the drugs.

-Some of the possible penalties for drug trafficking offenses in Pennsylvania include:
+Some of the possible penalties for drug trafficking offenses in Philadelphia include:

 Someone charged with a drug trafficking crime in violation may also face additional civil or administrative penalties, such as revocation of their driver’s license or professional license.

 If you are convicted of drug trafficking, you will likely have a criminal record that will follow you for the rest of your life.
 This can make it difficult to obtain employment, housing, or other government benefits.
 In addition, if you are not a U.S. citizen, you may face deportation as a result of a drug trafficking conviction.

 In order to convict someone of drug trafficking, the prosecution must prove that you knowingly and intentionally possessed a controlled substance with the intent to deliver it.
 This crime is typically punished more harshly than possession, as it is considered to be more serious.
 The punishment for drug trafficking will vary depending on the type and amount of drugs involved, as well as whether the crime was committed near a school or other drug-free zone.

 The best way to avoid a drug trafficking conviction is to not engage in this criminal activity.
 However, if you are arrested for drug trafficking, it is important to speak with an experienced criminal defense attorney who can advise you of your rights and help you build a strong defense.